How Blue Can You Get: B.B. King versions

 "How Blue Can You Get" reached number 97 on the Billboard Hot 100 chart in 1964 (the magazine's R&B chart was suspended at the time).
 The song became a fixture in King's live shows "with enough good punchlines for B.B. to keep it in his act for decades".
 A live version of the song first appeared on the Live at the Regal album recorded in Chicago in 1964; King prefaced it with "pay attention to the lyrics, not so much to my singing or the band".
 Since then, live versions of the song have been included on several live B.B.
 King albums, such as Live in Cook County Jail, Live in Japan, and the expanded Get Yer Ya-Ya's Out!
 The Rolling Stones in Concert.

-In 1998, King, as "Malvern Gasperone", performed the song as part of a fictional group, the Louisiana Gator Boys, for the film Blues Brothers 2000.
-The group included several well-known musicians, including Clarence Clemons, Isaac Hayes, Koko Taylor, Travis Tritt, and Steve Winwood.
+In 1998, B. B. King, billed as "Malvern Gasperone", performed the song as part of a fictional group, the Louisiana Gator Boys, in the film Blues Brothers 2000.
+This fictional group was played by 22 legendary and well-known real-world musicians such as Eric Clapton, Bo Diddley, Lou Rawls, Clarence Clemons, Isaac Hayes, Koko Taylor, Travis Tritt, and Steve Winwood.
 The song is included on the soundtrack album.